 The first component contains the data model on which the algebra is based, the predicates of the algebra and the fundamental concept of pattern family on which the whole algebra relies.
 The second component contains the definition of the operators of the algebra which are both manipulation and query ones: renaming, value update, insertion, deletion, selection, projection, union, intersection, set difference, product, join, grouping and aggregation.
 The third component contains the relationships of the NESTOR Algebra with the relational algebra and the Tree Algebra for XML [16, 22].
-In this chapter we do not describe each one of the algebra operators and characteristics, nor do we show its completeness for the relational algebra and the Tree Algebra for XML [16]; we present the main features of the algebra in order to understand its functioning and its possible uses to address the interoperability issues we have presented.
+In this work we do not describe each one of the algebra operators and characteristics, nor do we show its completeness for the relational algebra and the Tree Algebra in order to understand its functioning and its possible uses to address the interoperability issues we have presented.

-A central feature of the relational algebra is the declarative expression of queries over the collection of tuples; an important thing we have to take into consideration is that the manipulation of data in the NESTOR Framework often uses structural constructs, and element inclusion (i.e. the determination of set/superset relationships between two sets).
+A central feature of the relational algebra is the declarative expression of queries over the collection of tuples; an important issue we addressed in the context of the NESTOR Algebra is the determination of the counterpart of the relational tuple.
+The most important thing we have to take into consideration is that the manipulation of data in the NESTOR Framework often uses structural constructs, and element inclusion (i.e. the determination of set/superset relationships between two sets).
 We need to maintain this information when we manipulate the sets organized into families in the set data models.
 Thus, in the NESTOR Algebra a whole family of subsets is the fundamental unit, similar to a relational tuple.
-We do not present an algebra where the families are transformed in a collection of tuples to be processed and then re-transformed in families following a relational construction/deconstruction paradigm as is done in XML shredding [27].
-Instead, we follow the approach adopted in Tree Algebra for XML [16] developed for the manipulation of XML data modeled as forests of labeled, ordered trees; thus, we choose to manage collections of families of sets directly.
+We do not present an algebra where the families are transformed in a collection of tuples to be processed and then retransformed in families following a relational construction/deconstruction paradigm as is done in XML shredding [27].
+Instead, we follow the approach adopted in Tree Algebra for XML [16] for developed for the manipulation of XML data modeled as forests of labeled, ordered trees; thus, we choose to manage collections of families of sets directly.

-Fig. 6 The main components of the NESTOR Algebra
+Fig. 6 The main components of the NESTOR Algebra.